gastonmartinp/Empaty/README.md

-# Empaty
+# App Empaty

-It s a test about a new project.
+It s a test of a new project.
+The same is about an aplication that is for conect people throught feelings.
+The idea has born in 2018 and is my propety.

+**Now, the moment of creating is here.**